 Throughout this time he has been an enthusiastic sailor of his own yachts, enjoying racing and cruising on a wide variety of craft.

 In 2007 he returned to UK, based in the Southampton area, where he sailed a quarter-tonner, an Eygthene 24 named Mis Fitt, until exchanging her for a steel yacht, Arania.
-That boat has now been sold because Owen’s demanding workload prevents him from regular cruising but he has now ventured back into cruising with a Beneteau based in France.
+That boat was sold because Owen’s demanding workload prevented him from regular cruising but he has now ventured back into cruising with a Beneteau based in France.
 He currently races a single-handed A-class catamaran or a crewed Hurricane catamaran at Bala Sailing Club.
 In 2016 he was the Unicorn catamaran National Champion.